-(A) "True value in money" shall be determined, in the first instance, by the county auditor as the assessor of real property in the county on consideration of all facts tending to indicate the current or fair market value of the property including, but not limited to, the physical nature and construction of the property, its adaptation and availability for the purpose for which it was acquired or constructed or for the purpose for which it is or may be used, its actual cost, the method and terms of financing its acquisition, its value as indicated by reproduction cost less physical depreciation and all forms of obsolescence if any, its replacement cost, and its rental income-producing capacity, if any.
-The assessor shall likewise take into consideration the location of the property and the fair market value of similar properties in the same locality.
+(A) "True value in money" shall be determined, in the first instance, by the county auditor as the assessor of real property in the county on consideration of all facts tending to indicate the current or fair market value of the fee simple estate, as if unencumbered of property including, but not limited to, the physical nature and construction of the property, its adaptation and availability for the purpose for which it was acquired or constructed or for the purpose for which it is or may be used, its actual cost, the method and terms of financing its acquisition, its value as indicated by reproduction cost less physical depreciation and all forms of obsolescence if any, its replacement cost, and its rental income-producing capacity, if any.
+The auditor shall likewise take into consideration the location of the property and the fair market value of similar properties in the same locality.

 (B) At least once each six-year period the county auditor of each county, in conformity with the provisions of section 5713.01 of the Revised Code, shall view and appraise each parcel of real property and the improvements thereon in the county and this appraisal shall reflect the one hundred per cent true value in money of each parcel appraised, and the auditor shall place each parcel of real property on the tax duplicate at its "taxable value" which is thirty-five per cent of its true value in money.